Italy Pet Passport & Import Regulations

 All dogs, cats and ferrets leaving Italy must be microchipped, vaccinated for rabies (in that order) and wait 21 days before leaving Italy.
 If you are planning to take your pet on a trip to a high-rabies country, your veterinarian should do a Blood Titer Test before you leave Italy if you intend to return.

-Resident pets leaving Italy must obtain an export certificate and it is only good for 6 days.
+All cats and dogs leaving Italy must have an export certificate that can be obtained from an authorized veterinarian of the local ASL (Azienda Sanitaria Locale), who will check the validity of the vaccination against rabies.
+The export certificate is only good for 6 days.
 Within 48 hours of requesting the certificate, your pet must have a health examination.

 Birds, (small birds with the exception of parrots, see below), dogs, cats, fish (small), common frogs, common reptiles, rodents, rabbits, common lizards and green lizards, sugar gliders and small turtles may be imported to Italy from another EU or rabies-controlled country if the following conditions are met:

 - Not more than 5 animals accompanied by their owner

 - Animals are transported in a compliant pet carrier that ensures their safety.

 - Animals will be accompanied by an international health certificate issued by a licensed veterinarian within 48 hours of entry.
 The certificate must include: description of the animal, the animal's owner and source and destination address.

 Pet birds may enter Italy only at Milan Malpensa Airport or Rome Fiumicino Airports.
 Notice must be given in advance of arrival.
 Up to 5 birds are permitted as long as they are accompanied by a sanitary certificate.